wp-plugins/random-file/readme.txt

 No.  This plugin only selects a random file when the page is loaded.
 Once loaded, it does not currently add any dynamic functionality to automatically retrieve another random file on its own.

+== Changelog ==

+= 1.5.1 =
+* Fixed: missing '/' in path construction for reftype 'absolute'

+= 1.5 =
+* Added new reftype of 'hyperlink' to return the filename of the random file hyperlinked to that file
+* Added error checking to avoid error when referenced directory does not exist
+* Added error checking for when there is an error opening a directory
+* Explicit handling of reftype 'absolute' in the code was actually supposed to be 'serverabsolute'
+* Minor code tweaks
+* Tweaked installation instructions
+* Added readme.txt
+* Noted and tested compatibility with WP 2.3.3 through 2.8

+= 1.0 =
+* Renamed function from random_file() to c2c_random_file()
+* Added new reftype of 'filename'
+* Added optional array argument $exceptions for files not to be considered in random file selection
+* Updated license and examples
+* Verified that plugin works in WP 1.5 (and still works in WP 1.2)

+= 0.9 =
+* Initial release